 Eleana Velasco received her Master's Degree in Spanish and Multicultural Education from George Mason University in 2017.
 Her research showcases the career of Mexican director Arturo Ripstein and scriptwriter Paz Alicia Garciadiego.
-She also worked on an ethnography about the rise of Ecuadorian cinema, sponsored by GMU's Office of Student Scholarship, Creative Activities, and Research, which she presented in 2013 at the Society for Cinema and Media Studies' annual conference.
+She worked on an ethnography about the rise of Ecuadorian cinema, sponsored by GMU's Office of Student Scholarship, Creative Activities, and Research, which she presented in 2013 at the Society for Cinema and Media Studies' annual conference.
+As an undergraduate and graduate student she worked as editor (2013) and editor-in-chief (2014) at Hispanic Culture Review, Mason's only bilingual journal at the Office of Student Media.

-She has taught SPAN 101, 110, 115, 201, 210, and 212, as both teaching assistant and adjunct faculty at the Department of Modern and Classical Languages.
+Since 2015, she has taught different Spanish courses as both teaching assistant and adjunct faculty at the Department of Modern and Classical Languages.
 She also served as Academic Director for the Study Abroad Program to Ecuador (Global Education Office) for Winter 2020.

-Besides teaching, she works at The Journal of Latin American and Caribbean Anthropology as copyeditor, translator, proofreader, and more recently as associate editor.
-She is also a mentor at the Office of Undergraduate Academic Affairs, College of Humanities and Social Sciences (CHSS).
+Besides teaching, she enjoys collaborating at The Journal of Latin American and Caribbean Anthropology as copyeditor and more recently, as associate editor.
+In the spring of 2022 she joined the Student Success Team at the Office of Undergraduate Academic Affairs (CHSS) as a Mentor for the PASS Program and later as Coordinator of Student Success Initiatives.

 SPAN 101: Elementary Spanish I (Equivalent to SPAN 110)